-In the diagram on the following page, the pressure at point "X" increases as the weight of the air above it increases.
+In the diagram, the pressure at point "X" increases as the weight of the air above it increases.
 The same can be said about decreasing pressure, where the pressure at point "X" decreases if the weight of the air above it also decreases.